beginning of content

 • LSD is an illegal hallucinogenic drug that is usually swallowed.

-• People who use LSD usually experience trips that change their perception of reality.
+• People who use LSD usually have trips that change their perception of reality.

-• However, trips can be frightening, and cause users to take risks and attempt harm.
+• However, trips can be frightening and cause you to take risks.

-• Users can develop tolerance to LSD, which means they need higher doses to feel the same effect.
+• Users can develop tolerance to LSD, which means you need higher doses to feel the same effect.

 What is LSD?

-LSD (lysergic acid diethylamide) is an illicit hallucinogenic drug.
-It’s a chemical extracted from a fungus.
+LSD (lysergic acid diethylamide) is an illicit hallucinogen.
+It's a synthetic chemical, which means that it's made in a laboratory.

-The pure form of LSD is very strong, so it’s usually diluted with other things.
+Pure LSD is an odourless white substance.
+It's very strong, so is usually diluted with other things.

 It's usually taken by dropping LSD solution onto a material such as: